gagma-tech/Ajaxios/README.md

 ### -> Requirements
-      Ajxios have no requirements that by default it's require just fetch api but implements in most browser you can use any of this api
+      Ajxios have no requirements that by default it's require just http api you can use any of this api
       HttpClient for Angular
       Jquery.ajax for Jquery
-      Axios for Reactjs,Vuejs
+      Axios,or fecth for Reactjs,Vuejs

 ### -> Installation
      the installaion is simple